0xPolygon/polygon-docs/docs/pos/architecture/bor/state-sync.md

 5. After every sprint on `bor`, the Bor node fetches the pending state-sync events from Heimdall via an API call.
 6. The receiver contract inherits `IStateReceiver` interface, and custom logic of decoding the data bytes and performing any action sits inside `onStateReceive` function: [https://github.com/maticnetwork/genesis-contracts/blob/master/contracts/IStateReceiver.sol](https://github.com/maticnetwork/genesis-contracts/blob/master/contracts/IStateReceiver.sol)

-## How does State Sync work?
+## How does state sync work?

 State management sends the state from the Ethereum chain to the Bor chain.
-It is called **state-sync**.
+It is called *state-sync*.

 State transfer from Ethereum to Bor happens through system call.
 Suppose, a user deposits USDC to the deposit manager on Ethereum.
 Validators listen to those events, validate, and store them in Heimdall state.
 Bor gets the latest state-sync records and updates the Bor state (mints equal amount of USDC on Bor) using a system call.